 This led to more work in the field of neo-classical strings and piano based music, and ultimately to the release of Eulogy for Evolution and the beginning of Ólafur’s partnership with Berlin based label Erased Tapes.
 In 2008 he embarked on a tour with fellow Icelanders Sigur Rós.

 In 2009 he started a week-long project of composing one track by day, making it immediately available online to his fans.
-The collection was later officially released under the title Found Songs
+The collection was later officially released under the title Found Songs.

 He repeated the same experiment in 2011 under the title Living Room Songs.
 Also in 2009 the ballet Dyad 1909 premiered with a score composed by Ólafur.
 Choreographed by Wayne McGregor and performed by Wayne McGregor Random Dance, the ballet was